London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

-min Read2 May 2022
+min Read29 July 2022

 Venice, with its long history, is an open museum that will leave none unsatisfied.
 La Serenissima is a dream destination for every art lover.
-Apart from the many historic sites like San Marco’s Basilica and the Doge’s Palace, there is a myriad of art museums spanning from the Renaissance to the present day.
+Apart from the many historic sites like San Marco’s Basilica and the Doge’s Palace, there is a myriad of art museums with collections spanning from the Renaissance to the present day.
 Most of them are housed inside impressive palazzos, so as an added bonus you can immerse yourselves in opulent Venetian architecture as well.

 The Gallerie dell’Academia houses the largest collection of Venetian paintings in the world.
 An essential visit for every art lover, the museum is a crash course in Venetian Renaissance painting, housing works by Bellini, Tintoretto, Veronese, Titian, and others.
 In its 37 halls, we can admire artworks from the 14th to the 18th century.
 This includes the mysterious Tempest by Giorgione, or Titian’s last masterpiece, Pieta.
-Although rarely on display due to its fragile material, the museum keeps The Vitruvian Man by Leonardo Da Vinci.
+Although rarely on display due to its fragile material, the museum keeps The Vitruvian Man by Leonardo da Vinci.
 Probably the most famous drawing in the world.

 An American heiress and avid art collector, Peggy Guggenheim called Venice home for three decades.
-Today her magnificent 18th-century palazzo houses her extensive collection.
+Today her magnificent 18th century palazzo houses her extensive collection.
 Inside the Palazzo Venier dei Leoni, on the banks of the Grand Canal, you will find works by Salvador Dali, Pablo Picasso, Jackson Pollock, and Max Ernst.

 For the fans of modern art, Ca’ Pesaro houses the International Museum of Modern Art and the Oriental Art Museum.
-Inside the impressive 17th-century palazzo there are works by Gustav Klimt, Joan Miro, Auguste Rodin, and others.
+Inside the impressive 17th century palazzo there are works by Gustav Klimt, Joan Miro, Auguste Rodin, and others.
 Also, through the museum’s extensive collections you can get acquainted with many lesser-known Italian artists and leave with a rounded opinion of Italian modern art.
 The third floor of the palazzo is the home of the Oriental Art Museum, which exhibits artifacts from Japan, China, and Indonesia.

 Ca’ Rezzonico is dedicated to 18th century Venice.
 The palazzo was designed by Baldassare Longhena, a Venetian architect.
 He is responsible for the Santa Maria della Salute church and many palazzos of the Grand Canal, among them the Ca’ Pesaro.
 Walking the halls of the museum we can see what a palazzo looked like from the inside while admiring paintings by Canaletto, Francesco Guardi, and others.
 Among the highlights of the collection are Giandomenico Tiepolo’s frescoes from his family home in Zianigo, featuring Commedia dell’Arte characters.